 Certain secondary schools may be eligible to determine whether it is practical to have mandated student positions on their school council.
 This includes special, small and rural schools.
 For further information for alternative arrangements for student members, see the School Policy and Advisory Guide:

 conducting an election: election requirements.

 School councils must include these positions:

-Executive officer: This is the principal.
+Executive officer: the principal.

 Other positions may include:

-Staff members on leave
+Status of Department employee members on leave